-When it comes to my extra savings accounts I love a good plan.
-There are key things that we should all be saving for every month.
+When it comes to my extra savings accounts, I love a good plan.
+There are key things you can save for every month and should be doing routinely.
 Because things inevitably breakdown (like the hot water tank that only breaks at 2 am for some reason).
-Having these accounts set up in advance will allow you to sleep easier knowing that when something goes there is already money put aside for these items.
+Having these savings accounts set up in advance will allow you to sleep easier knowing that when something goes there is already money put aside for these items.

 Before I jump into the list here is what you will need to start saving for these save-worthy items.

 A separate bank accounts for each of these.
 Now let’s be clear if you have to pay for every account that is a big saving money no-no. There are enough options out there that you should be able to be free of monthly bank fees.

 The one I use is Wealthsimple’s Smart Savings Account.
 It offers a savings rate that is double my bank account.
 Plus it is easy to set up (it took me less than 3 minutes) and you can automate it right from the start.
 It’s free to get started and they offer a $50 sign up bonus for new readers of Family Money Plan.
 Check them out here.

 If there is anything that will trip up your savings plan, it’s you not remembering to save.
 Doh!